Rhode Island Medical Malpractice Insurance

 The most recent reform to medical liability tort laws requires courts to reduce damages in cases where proof of collateral source payments is submitted.
 That is, if it can be proven that a plaintiff is receiving benefits for an injury, the total monetary award will have the amount of those benefits subtracted.
 Unfortunately, collateral source payments do not generally significantly reduce damages, especially in larger recoveries, meaning this reform does not significantly reduce malpractice coverage costs for physicians.

-In 2006, the proposed Health Care Tort Reform Act would have placed caps on non-economic damages and would have introduced other changes to reduce medical malpractice healthcare costs.
+The proposed Health Care Tort Reform Act would have placed caps on non-economic damages and would have introduced other changes to reduce medical malpractice health care costs.
 Unfortunately, the Act was not passed or signed into law.
 There is currently no indication Rhode Island physicians will enjoy lower medical malpractice rates in the near future.

 Physicians and surgeons in Rhode Island face a challenging medical liability environment and medical malpractice insurance market.
 Tort laws in the state, coupled with a lack of recent tort and medical liability reform, have allowed insurance rates to rise above those of other states.
-This not only threatens practices, but also patient safety and care as physicians move to other states or choose to retire.
+This threatens practices and patient safety and care as physicians move to other states or choose to retire.